Black and White Ball: Planning

 After deciding to throw the party, Capote had to select a guest of honor.
 Throwing the party for himself would have been viewed by his society friends as vulgar.
 Rather than selecting from amongst his stable of beautiful society women he called his "swans", Capote chose The Washington Post publisher Katharine Graham.
 "Truman called me up that summer and said, 'I think you need cheering up.
 And I'm going to give you a ball.'...I was...sort of baffled....I felt a little bit like Truman was going to give the ball anyway and that I was part of the props."

 For his venue, Capote chose the Grand Ballroom of the Plaza Hotel in New York City.
 Capote had long held a deep affection for the Plaza, even setting the opening scene of his attempted first novel, Summer Crossing, in a Plaza dining room.
 Capote enlisted Evie Backer, who had decorated his apartment at United Nations Plaza, for the event's decor.
 Initially Capote planned to cover the ballroom's white and gold walls with heavy red drapes but Backer and Capote's friend Babe Paley convinced him to abandon this idea.
 Instead he brought in the color with red tablecloths.
 Rather than flowers, Capote had the tables adorned with gold candelabra wound with smilax and bearing white tapers.
 The menu, to be served at midnight, consisted of scrambled eggs, sausages, biscuits, pastries, spaghetti and meatballs and chicken hash, a specialty of the Plaza and one of Capote's favorite dishes.
 To drink, Capote laid in 450 bottles of Taittinger champagne.

-Capote spent $16,000 on the ball.
+Capote spent $16,000 on the ball (roughly $150,000 in 2024).

 Guest list

 Capote purchased a black-and-white composition book and spent most of July sitting by his friend Eleanor Friede's pool compiling his initial guest list.
 Capote carried the book with him everywhere he went for the next three months, constantly adding and deleting names.

-Among the guests were Katharine Graham, Lady Bird Johnson, Andy Warhol, the Duke and Duchess of Windsor, Gloria Vanderbilt, Babe Paley, Billy Baldwin, Marianne Moore, Harry Belafonte, the Maharani of Jaipur, Frank Sinatra, Candice Bergen, Gloria Guinness, Lee Radziwill, Brooke Astor, Pat Sheehan, Mia Farrow, and the Italian Princess Luciana Pignatelli (wearing a 60-carat diamond borrowed from Harry Winston).
+Below is a partial guest list: